 Participants will be enrolled after consent by proxy is obtained according to national regulations.
 We will follow the normal procedures for collection of informed consent and any modifications to these as approved by the Ethics Committee due to restrictions in physical visits to the hospitals during the current SARS-CoV-2 epidemic.
-The procedure for informed consent in Denmark and in Sweden is described in Appendix 6 (18.6) and Appendix 11 (18.11), respectively.
+The procedure for informed consent in Denmark is described in Appendix 6 (18.6).